forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 **Isolation of SARS-CoV-2-related coronavirus from Malayan pangolins**; Group: Wu Chen, Lihua Xiao, Yongyi Shen; Guangzhou
 #### Methods & Results
 Pangolins confiscated from two transports were investigated:
 - The first transport in March 2019 contained 21 Malayan pangolins.
 During the following stay in a wildlife rescue center many gradually developed signs of a respiratory disease: shortness of breath, emaciation, lack of appetite, inactivity and crying.
-17 of the 21 pangolins, were PCR positiv for a Sars-like coronavirus named Pangolin-CoV.
+17 of the 21 pangolins, were PCR positive for a Sars-like coronavirus named Pangolin-CoV.
 14 of the 17 infected pangolins died.
 Serology with an assay designed for S1 and RBD antigens of Sars-CoV-2 was done for 4 infected pangolins: Only one of the 4 sera was positive.
 - The second transport consisted of 4 Chinese and 4 Malayan pangolins.
 None of them was PCR positive for Sars-like coronaviruses.
 #### Discussion
 * Description of the genetic relations of Pangolin-CoV: Table 1 and Fig. 2.
 The genetic distances depend on the location on the genome and wheter nucleic or amino acids are considered: